 The IAS Prelims exam is the first step in UPSC Civil services examination.
 IAS Prelims dates have been declared by UPSC.
-The IAS 2020 prelims exam is scheduled on 31st May 2020.
-Aspirants can check the UPSC calender for further details here.
+The IAS 2021 prelims exam is scheduled on June 27, 2021.
+Aspirants can check the UPSC calendar for further details here.

 The UPSC IAS exam is considered as the toughest exam in India.
 Out of the lakhs of candidates who write the prelims, more than half of them may not clear it.
 Do you wonder?
 Why is this happening?
 There are various factors behind everyone’s failure.